tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Move Action

 _Recharge 11+:_ The lion-fur that lines these boots conceals magical bone claws that sprout from their ankles.
 You may leap upon a foe of equal or greater size while wearing these boots; when you do so, the claws dig in and keep you attached to that enemy.
-The enemy has a -2 penalty to attempts to disengage or pop you free, and if the enemy does disengage by any means, your boots inflict 1d10 damage on it automatically (champion: 2d10; epic: 4d10).
+The enemy has a -2 penalty to attempts to disengage or pop you free, and if the enemy does disengage by any means, your boots inflict 1d10 damage on it automatically, 2d10 at champion tier, and 4d10 at epic tier.

 **Quirk:** Likes high places and elevated positions.